GetResponse/DevZone/API/README.md

 ####add_autoresponder<a name="add_autoresponder"/>

-Add a autoresponder to the campaign at the specific day of cycle.
+Add a time based autoresponder to the campaign at the specific day of cycle.

 _JSON request:_